Skip to Content

 Make sure to choose an adhesive that is compatible with the surface you want to attach the mirror to, and will dry to a strong, durable bond.
 Special mirror adhesives are available.

-Another great option is Loctite Epoxy Gel.
+Another great option is Loctite Universal Instant Epoxy Liquid 5 Minute.
 This two-part adhesive dispenses from the dual syringe in equal volumes, ready for mixing.
-Once mixed, it sets in just 6 minutes and will not drip or run down the wall.
-It creates a tough, rigid bond to ceramic, wood, tile, concrete, and stone, making it perfect for hanging a mirror without drilling into any expensive materials.
+Once mixed, it cures in just 5 minutes and will not drip or run down the wall.
+It creates a tough, rigid bond to ceramic, wood, concrete, and stone, making it perfect for hanging a mirror without drilling into any expensive materials.